mukt-poc/calculator/README.md

 # calculator
-This is sample spring boot project for string expression calculation HOW TO RUN build using maven : mvn clean install run as[jarname would be the jar build using above command] : java -jar jarname.jar
+This is sample spring boot project for string expression calculation[Note : this may not consider test case where numbers are greater than one digit]
+HOW TO RUN
+build using maven : mvn clean install run as[jarname would be the jar build using above command] : java -jar jarname.jar